ruusey/jrealm-data/README.md

 There are no releases for JRealm Data yet as its binary size would quickly exhaust my GitHub storage so you will need to build and run from source

-0) Make sure you have MongoDB Server Java JDK 11+ and Apache Maven 3.8.3+ installed</br>
+0) Make sure you have MongoDB Server, Java JDK 11+ and Apache Maven 3.8.3+ installed</br>
 1) Create a database in MongoDB called 'jrealm'
 2) Clone this repository
 3) Clone JRealm `(https://github.com/ruusey/jrealm)`